Earth Observation Scenario

 - Digests are sufficient: If digest matches, data is intact

-- Data can be stored elsewhere: IPFS, cloud storage, etc.
+- Data can be stored elsewhere: IPFS, cloud storage, CDN, etc.

 What if I need to update data?

-- Link versions: Reference previous VC in new VC
+- Link versions: Reference previous credential ID in new credential

 Troubleshooting